 When and how should you take levothyroxine?

-Take levothyroxine once a day in the morning, preferably at least 30 minutes before breakfast or a caffeine-containing beverage, such as tea or coffee.
+Take levothyroxine in the morning, preferably at least 30 minutes before breakfast or a caffeine-containing beverage, such as tea or coffee.

 Food and caffeinated beverages can also prevent your body from correctly absorbing levothyroxine, causing it to operate less effectively.

 If you stop taking levothyroxine, your symptoms will most certainly return.

 To complete your dose, you may need to take many separate pills.
 Your doctor will advise you on the number of pills to take each day.